google/docsy-example/content/en/guide/2. Connect SDDC/VPN/Route Based/_index.md

 linkTitle: "Route Based"
 weight: 2
 description: >
-  How to on-board your SDDC.
+  How to configure route based VPN for VMware Cloud on AWS
 ---

-{{% pageinfo %}}
-This is a placeholder page that shows you how to use this template site.
-{{% /pageinfo %}}

-## Add your name and do a git commit and push
+## Add your content here

-Ryan Kelly